 Almost everyone can use a little more cash in their pocket from time to time.
 As we pointed out in the article “50 Ways to Make a Fast $50,” expenses can arrive when you least expect — and often at an inconvenient time:

 No matter how carefully you plan, money can run a little short at times.
 Maybe your child needs new shoes.
 Perhaps your car broke down, or you just want a night out on the town.

-While a part-time job may be your best bet for a steady stream of income, delivering pizzas or waiting tables might not be your thing.
-Or maybe you just need a little extra fun money to support your designer shoe habit.
+Although a part-time job might be your best bet for a steady stream of income, perhaps delivering pizzas or waiting tables is not your thing.

-Whatever the reason, we have a slew of unusual ways for you to bring in extra cash.
+If that sounds like you, don’t fret: We have 19 unusual ways for you to bring in extra cash.

 1. Sell your body

 No, not that way!

 Instead, sell your plasma, or even your hair.
 Either can be legally sold for money.
 Unfortunately, the government frowns on you selling a kidney — something about ethics, I hear.
 (In fact, it’s illegal.)

 Plasma will garner you pocket change, while there are big bucks to be made with the right hair.